pachadotdev/d3po/README.md

 There is also the **highcharter** package but the underlying JavaScript library (Highcharts) is not free for commercial and governmental use.
-A single user license costs around 2,500 USD, something that ONGs cannot always afford.
+A single user license costs around 2,500 USD, something that NGOs cannot always afford.

 Another relevant aspect is the lack of easy alternatives to provide internalization, something that can be addressed easily in a community project